mhzed/bna/readme.md

 Essentially you place "global" modules (the ones installed by npm from npm's central repository) in *workspace/node_modules*, and your own modules in *workspace/projects/node_modules*.
-As you are developing in proj1/, proj2/, my_module1/, you just require what's needed.
-After a while, you reach a point where
+As you are developing in proj1/, proj2/, my_module1/, you just require what's needed in your source code.
+After a while, you reach a point
+where:

 ### my_module1/ is good enough to be shared with the world (npm publish).